DanielSousa01/fcul-mei/PPC/Assignments/Reports/KnapsackProblem/knapsack.md

 This assignment successfully demonstrated the effectiveness of parallel algorithms for the knapsack problem, achieving significant speedups ranging from **2.6x to 3.9x** compared to sequential implementation.
 The Master-Worker pattern emerged as the optimal approach (3.93x speedup at 16 threads) due to its efficient thread lifecycle management and task distribution via `LinkedBlockingQueue` with poison pill termination.

-The results confirm that genetic algorithms are exceptionally well-suited for parallelization, with fitness evaluation being an embarrassingly parallel operation.
+The results confirm that algorithms are exceptionally well-suited for parallelization, with fitness evaluation being an embarrassingly parallel operation.
 However, efficiency diminishes with increased thread count (72% at 4 threads to 25% at 16 threads) due to hyperthreading effects, synchronization overhead, and memory subsystem limitations beyond 8 physical cores.

 The comprehensive JMH benchmarking and configurable `maxThreads` parameter ensure reliable, reproducible results adaptable to different hardware configurations, providing a solid foundation for tackling computationally intensive optimization problems in production environments.